-CHIMPANZEE TRACKING IN BUDONGO FOREST
+how much ARE CHIMPANZEE TRACKING IN BUDONGO FOREST IN 2024

-Budongo is Uganda’s biggest mahogany forest comprising of Busingiro site,Kaniyo Padidi site, and Padidi site ,budongo forest chimpanzee tracking rotates within six chimpanzee group, each group having about 80 individuals with two memorable best sessions that are either in the morning at 7:00 am or in the afternoon at around 15:00 pm before they set off to look because sometimes it takes about 30 minutes or whole day to see them.
+Budongo is Uganda’s biggest mahogany forest, comprising the Busingiro site, the Kaniyo Padidi site, and the Padidi site.
+Budongo forest chimpanzee tracking rotates within six chimpanzee groups, with each group having about 80 individuals and having two memorable best sessions that are either in the morning at 7:00 a.m. or in the afternoon at around 15:00 p.m. before they set off to look because sometimes it takes about 30 minutes or the whole day to see them.
 A combination of these gives you unforgettable experiences in Uganda.

 Chimpanzee remarks in Budongo Forest

-Chimpanzee habituation in Budongo forest.
+Chimpanzee habituation in Budongo Forest

-Chimpanzee habituation is the process of introducing chimpanzees near to humankind slowly and gently, where they allow tourists to go with researchers, guides among others to study and learn behaviors, happiness, and anger of these apes.
+Chimpanzee habituation is the process of introducing chimpanzees to humankind slowly and gently, where they allow tourists to go with researchers and guides, among others, to study and learn the behaviors, happiness, and anger of these apes.

-How to reach Budongo forest
+How to reach Budongo forest reserve

 Budongo forest chimpanzee tracking age limit

 One is only allowed to track chimpanzees when he or she is above 15 years of age; anyone below that age is considered vulnerable, so they can’t handle moving in the forest in search of these apes.

 Chimpanzee tracking requires one to be physically fit, in good health, and free of communicable diseases like flu, cough, and TB because chimpanzees (our human cousins) are also vulnerable to contracting diseases like humans.